 Bone broth is gut balsam!
 Sipping on a bone broth feels soothing and can quickly calm an upset digestive tract.
-Bone broths are used for constipation, bloating, diarrhoea, a leaky gut, and for general food sensitivity.
+Bone broths are used for constipation, bloating, diarrhoea, and for general food sensitivity.

 Bone broth ingredients

-Meat and fish stocks provide building blocks for the rapidly growing cells of the gut lining and they have a soothing effect on areas of inflammation.
-This is why they have been known for centuries as a healing remedy for the digestive tract.
+Meat and fish stocks provide building blocks for the rapidly growing cells of the gut lining and they have a soothing effect on the digestive tract.

 Some people enjoy the heavy, fatty beef stock together with all the fat; for them, it feels like gut-balm.
 However, you can also remove the layer of fat that forms after the broth has cooled down.
 Try also the much lighter chicken and fish broths.

-Chicken stock is particularly gentle on the stomach, has a mild taste, and is often used in cases of food sensitivity, intolerance or allergy.
+Chicken stock is particularly gentle on the stomach, it has a mild taste, contains less fat, and is very versatile.

 Bones and joints provide most of the healing substances, more than the meat.
 Bone marrow is very nutritious.
 Use organic bones, or bones from local farmers.
 Wild game bone broths prepared from moose, wild boar, or caribou is superb, has a stronger taste, and usually contains less fat.